NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

 Lesson 1: Installing and configuring Active Directory Certificate Services
 --------------------------------------------------------------------------

-1. You want to deploy an offline CA as the apex of your organization’s certificate services hierarchy.
+1. You want to deploy an offline CA as the apex of your organization's certificate services hierarchy.
 You should only bring this CA online to sign the certificates of subordinate CAs.
 Which of the following solutions should you implement to accomplish this goal?